Mood

 Values: | Ind | Imp | Sub | Pot |

 Mood is a verbal feature that expresses modality and subclassifies finite verb forms.
-There are four values of mood: indicative, imperative, subjunctive and potential.

 Ind